 There’s a fine line when it comes to being opulent and fancy, overly indulgent, and still personable.
 Particularly when it comes to restaurant hotels.
 Luci- the newest kid to hit the block in the centre of CBD is adjoined to the ever so famous Hilton hotel.

 Part of it screams hotel chain.
 The bright bold and recognisable flashing ‘Hilton’ sign before you walk in.
-But as I enter the 1930’s neo – gothic, perfectly set restaurant Luci, that’s cosily tucked inside the bustling street, the care I receive is much more personable than just another hotel number.
+But as I enter the 1930’s neo – gothic, perfectly set restaurant Luci, that’s cosily tucked inside the bustling street, the attention I receive is much more personable than just another hotel number.

 Stunning marble floors, grand high ceilings and beautiful pillars may seem intimidating, but with sweetly dispositioned and knowledgeable waitstaff, it becomes a historic journey I feel fortunate to be a part of.